shuaib7860/GraphHierarchy/README.md

 ```sh
 gh.forward_hierarchical_levels(graph)
 ```
-This returns an $ N \times 1 $ dimensional array of the forward hierarchical levels indexed by the nodes in the ordering of graph.nodes.
+This returns an N$\times$1 dimensional array of the forward hierarchical levels indexed by the nodes in the ordering of graph.nodes.
 When there is a weight parameter, the corresponding attribute should be input as a string as the second parameter in the function call.
 If one wants to calculate the forward hierarchical differences:

 ```sh
 gh.forward_hierarchical_differences(graph)
 ```

-This returns a weighted adjacency matrix, an $ N \times N $ dimensional array with the weights representing the forward hierarchical differences.
+This returns a weighted adjacency matrix, an N$\times$N dimensional array with the weights representing the forward hierarchical differences.

 The function forward hierarchical incoherence returns the forward hierarchical differences sparse array and the associated mean and standard deviation of this distribution: